mrjxtr/Web_Scraping_Project/README.md

 web_scraping_project/
 │
 ├── data/
-│   ├── raw/                  # Folder for raw data
-│   └── processed/            # Folder for cleaned data
+│   ├── raw/                  # Folder for raw data (Files are encrypted for privacy and security) │   └── processed/            # Folder for cleaned data (Files are encrypted for privacy and security) │
-│
 ├── docs/                     # Documentation
 │